docdevel2/writing/music-api/music-database-api.md

 In a RESTful web service, requests made to a resource's URI elicit a response with a payload formatted in HTML, XML, JSON, or some other format.
 The most common protocol for these requests and responses is HTTP, which provides operations (HTTP methods) such as GET, POST, PUT, PATCH and DELETE.

-Abbreviated descriptions the REST constraints [1] are:
+The following is a list of the REST interface constraints[1]:

 * identification of resources
 * manipulation of resources through representations